 RHI SCHEME: Find out if you can get some money towards renewable heating costs in your home.

-The types of heating products which you can claim for include;
+The types of heating systems that domestic consumers can claim for include:

 Telephone: 0300 123 1234

 Monday to Friday: 8am to 8pm

 Note: New RHI regulations are due in April 2018.
 You must apply online to be part of the Ofgem Renewable Heat Incentive scheme.